 MPG to km/L (and vice versa)

-- 25 miles per gallon multiplied by 0.4251 is equal to 10.63 kilometers per liter. \
+25 miles per gallon multiplied by 0.4251 is equal to 10.63 kilometers per liter. \

 Now if you want to convert km/L to mpg, you multiply the kilometer per liter value to 2.353.

 10 kilometers per liter multiplied by 2.353 is equal to 23.53 miles per gallon.

-You’ll also find that many cars employ a start-stop system and hybrid technologies to help alleviate wasted fuel in a variety of driving situations.
+Another thing to take note of is that many cars employ a start-stop system and hybrid technologies to help alleviate wasted fuel in a variety of driving situations.
 Transmission with wider bands and more gears to choose from are also becoming the norm, keeping our vehicles in the most efficient and optimum rev range.
 These all help to reduce fuel consumption and save a little bit more gas for those extra kilometers.